-3.0 Iroquois Zinc Lead Project (Western Australia) GIB 20%
+4.0 Iroquois Zinc Lead Project (Western Australia)

 GIB retains a 20% interest in E69/2820 which lies approximately 100km north-east of Wiluna, WA.
 The 20% GIB project equity is free carried up to the completion of a bankable feasibility study.
-This tenement is a part of Strickland Metals Limited's (ASX:'STK'; previously Alloy Resources Limited) historic Earaheedy Zn-Pb Project.
-Drilling conducted during the year on this project by STK met with considerable success, further drilling and an IP survey is planned for the September quarter.
+This tenement is a part of Strickland Metals Limited's (ASX: STK, previously Alloy Resources Limited) Earaheedy Zn-Pb Project.
+Strickland announced the commissioning of two geophysical surveys over Iroquois during the year.

-4.0 Highland Plains Phosphate Project (Northern Territory) GIB 100%
+5.0 Highland Plains Phosphate Project (Northern Territory) GIB 100%

 The Highland Plains Phosphate Project has a JORC compliant Inferred Resource of 53 million tonnes at 16% P2O5.
 Substantial amounts of drilling and scoping study work have been done by GIB at Highland Plains with proposed solutions for beneficiation to higher grades and product transport logistics using a slurry pipeline.
-GIB is currently seeking interested parties with a view to an equity partner or trade sale for Highland Plains.
+GIB continues to seek interested parties with a view to an equity partner or trade sale for Highland Plains.